 First of all, Thai Traditional Massage courses are the most common trainings offered, followed by Thai Foot Massage, Thai Herbal Compress Massage, Thai Oil Massage, Facial Massage, Neck, Head, & Shoulder Massage, and the like.

 Then you have the more specialized trainings like Thai Abdominal Massage (Chi Nei Tsang), Thai Genital Detox Massage (Karsai Nei Tsang), Thai Fire Therapy (Yam Khang), and Tok Sen, to name a few.

-Most of the time training course durations are between 1 and 5 days (with 5 or 6 class hours per day), and with prices ranging from roughly 1,000 BAHT to 2,000 per day up to 10,000 BAHT for 5 days.
+Most of the time training course durations are between 1 and 5 days (with 5 or 6 class hours per day), and with prices ranging from roughly 1,000 Baht to 2,000 Baht per day up to 10,000 Baht for 5 days.

 To calculate training costs correctly you need to take into account if accommodation and/or food is included, and also calculate back to costs per hour.
 Additionally, you need to consider transport costs to the school or training facility if you don’t stay on-site.